-In this section we discuss the first of our two approaches to achieve statistical delay guarantees in a multi-node network with regulated adversarial traffic.
+In this section we discuss the first of our two approaches to achieve statistical delay guarantees in a multinode network with regulated adversarial traffic.
 The key difficulty for analyzing statistical QoS in a network is that, without some kind of intervention, the flows are no longer independent after they have been multiplexed at the edge node.
-In this section we pursue a solution where each core node has a delay jitter control mechanism that ensures a lower bound on delays [37].
+In this section we pursue a solution where each core node has a delay jitter control mechanism that ensures a lower bound on delays [38].
 Specifically, if traffic at a node experiences delay which is X seconds shorter than the assigned maximum delay, a delay jitter controller at the next node holds the traffic for X seconds before permitting it to be scheduled.
-The delay jitter controllers ensure that the traffic arriving at each node has the same statistical properties as the traffic arriving at the network edge.
-That is, delay jitter controllers restore the statistical independence of arrivals from different flows.
+Loosely, the delay jitter controllers ensure that the traffic arriving at each node is bounded by a virtual arrival process whose statistical properties are no worse than the traffic arriving at the network edge.

 All network nodes run a rate-based scheduling algorithm which guarantees a minimum bandwidth to each traffic class, and each node has a separate buffer of finite size for each traffic class.
 Traffic which arrives to a full buffer is dropped.
 The length of the buffer is provisioned such that traffic is dropped only if it violates a given delay bound.
 Since each network node performs buffering and scheduling on a per-class basis, we refer to this approach as class-level aggregation.
-Figure 2 illustrates how traffic is processed in the network with class-level aggregation, showing the the buffers and jitter controllers for some of the nodes.
-The conditioners are there to ensure that all traffic flows which arrive to the network satisfy assumption (A2).
+Figure 2 illustrates how traffic is processed in the network with class-level aggregation, showing the buffers and jitter controllers for some of the nodes.
+The conditioners ensure that all traffic flows which arrives to the network satisfy assumption (A2).